After 16 hours of research evaluating 75 products, we picked Wahl 9818 Clipper Stainless Steel Beard Trimmer as our top choice.

 Think about this:

 It's rare you'll find a woman who likes a beard that looks like a bird's nest or overgrown bush.
-And yes, that may mean applying beard grooming products to keep it from getting out of hand.
+And yes, that may mean applying beard care oil or a beard balm using a comb or brush to keep it from getting out of hand.

 A beard is great and all, but you need to keep it in order with the best beard trimmer you can find.
 Beard trimmers are the quick and easy way to keep your facial fuzz under control.
 With a few minutes in front of the mirror, you can avoid over-growth and keep your beard looking tidy.